rkapl123/DBAddin/docs/README.md

 There is a possibility to set the future log events displayed (the starting value is set in the config file).

+#### Log
-To see the Log, there is a separate Button in the log group of the DBAddin ribbon that also indicates the existence of warning log entries with a red exclamation mark.
+To see the Log, there is a separate Button in the settings group of the DBAddin ribbon that also indicates the existence of warning log entries with a red exclamation mark.

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/ConfigMenu.PNG)

+You can also fix legacy DBAddin functions in case you decided to skip the possibility offered on opening a Workbook with the "fix legacy function" button.

+#### Settings
+In the DBAddin settings Group, there is a dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinUser.config and DBAddinCentral.config including XML validation.

+#### Custom properties
+Right besides that dropdown, there is a shortcut to the Workbook properties (being the standard dialog Advanced Properties, accessible via File/Info) that allows you to change custom properties settings for DBAddin.
+A green check shows that custom property DBFskip is not set to true for this workbook, therefore refreshing DB functions on opening the Workbook.

+### Tools
+Besides the hierarchical menu "DBConfigs" (see [DBFuncs Userdoc](DBFuncs.md)) and the DBSheet Configuration (see [DBSheets](DBSheets.md)) there are other tools in the DB Addin Tools group:

+#### Purge
 The DBListFetch's and DBRowFetch's target areas' extent is stored in hidden named ranges assigned both to the calling function cell (DBFsource(Key)) and the target (DBFtarget(Key)).
 These hidden names are used to keep track of the previous content to prevent overwriting, clearing old values, etc.
 Sometimes during copying and pasting DB Functions, these names can get mixed up, leading to strange results or non-functioning of the "jump" function.
 In these cases, there is a tool in the DB Addin tools group, which may be used to "purge" these hidden named ranges in case of any strange behaviour due to multiple name assignments to the same area.
 This button is only usable if clicked while pressing the Shift button.
 If the purge button is clicked while pressing the Ctrl Button, the hidden names used for the DB functions are unhidden and the Name manager is displayed.

+#### Buttons
-The tool "Buttons" is used for switching designmode for DBModifier Buttons (identical to standard Excel button "Design Mode" in Ribbon "Developer tab", Group "Controls")
+The button "Buttons" is used for switching designmode for DBModifier Buttons (identical to standard Excel button "Design Mode" in Ribbon "Developer tab", Group "Controls")

-You can also fix legacy DBAddin functions in case you decided to skip the possibility offered on opening a Workbook with the "repair legacy function" button.

-In the DBAddin settings Group, there is a dropdown "settings", where you can modify the DBAddin.xll.config and the referred DBAddinUser.config and DBAddinCentral.config including XML validation.

-Right besides that dropdown, there is a shortcut to the Workbook properties (being the standard dialog Advanced Properties, accessible via File/Info) that allows you to change custom properties settings for DBAddin.
-A green check shows that custom property DBFskip is not set to true for this workbook, therefore refreshing DB functions on opening the Workbook.

-### Adhoc SQL Commands
+#### AdHocSQL Tool
 Another tool is the entry of quick (adhoc) SQL Commands in the combo box below the settings dropdown.
 Changing the combo box or clicking the dialogbox launcher below it, opens the AdHoc SQL Command dialog:

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/AdHocSQL.PNG)